-Creatively Yours – Terms of Business
+Creatively Yours Terms and Conditions of Business

 |“We”, “us”, “our”, “ourselves”||Creatively Yours Ltd.|

 |“You”, “your”, “yourself”||refers to you, our customer.|

 |“goods”||includes materials and media in both tangible and intangible form.|

 |“this agreement”||means the contract between you and us|

 |“the Work”||means the services we are to perform as set out in our proposal and such additional services as we may agree to perform for you.|

 - perform the Workwith reasonable care and within a reasonable timescale according to the nature and extent of the Work.
 Time is not of the essence nor is it capable of being made of the essence, even if you have made known to us a specific purpose or event for which you require the Work.
 Any timescales we give you are indicative only, do not amount to a legal obligation and are dependent upon your co-operation as and when we require it;

 - inform youwhen in our view the Work is practically complete: save in the absence of good faith on our part, that determination shall be binding.